 Ensuring everyone is and feels safe

-- Make a point of showing affection to all your children in open places where other can see and share in the warmth.
-If you are comfortable with others watching what you are doing with children, you are probably OK.
+There are sensible ways for Scouters to show warmth to Scouts and protect their own integrity.
+Make a point of showing affection to all your Scouts in open places where others can see and share in the warmth.
+If you are comfortable with others watching what you are doing with Scouts, you are probably okay.

 Touch children in safe places on their bodies: the back, head, and shoulders are acceptable; buttocks, breasts, thighs, and groin are not.

 If a Scout is hurting or feeling ill and needs to be examined, ensure that another person of the same sex as the Scout is in the room while you are carrying out the examination.
 If possible, leave an examination of private parts to health professionals.
 Never force a Scout to remove clothing for an examination.